-Wait until you see the black, long-bed 301 I bought.
+Wait until you see the black, long-bed 301 I serviced and put up for sale.
 Very sweet!
 It's at Refabulous, in Olympia now.

 I have several machines in local shops.
 I want to encourage folks in the Shelton, WA area to visit "Sew Now Studio" on 321 First Street next door to Ritz Burgers in Shelton, WA and Olympia area folks to seek out "reFabulous" on Blk Lake Blvd, just a bobbin throw away from "Outback Steak House".
 "Black Bear Diner", and "Olive Garden" in West Olympia.
 Both teaching/ repairing/ tailoring shops have a wonderful display of machines, and both are owned by wonderful, creative, fun, sewing experts.
 Just stop by either place and look around!
 They both offer more than just learning-to-sew classes.

 Scroll down and see some of the machines for sale at some of the shops that support me.

 Sewing Machines for Sale (check out the page Sewing Machines for Sale, too)